 Some small thoughts:

-This book keeps all the information but loses all the meaning.
+This book keeps all the content but loses all the meaning.
 All the data is there but ordering it has made it worthless.
 The closer it is to perfectly regular, the less use it is; information systems are interesting because of their complexity.
 This is nothing new to information theory, but it's a fun example.

 Like any collation, though, the WSV gives a new perspective to its content.
 In this case the new information to be gleaned is minimal.